 Reddit Has Almost 300 Million Active Users Who LOVE The Platform – Here’s Why You Need to Be Actively Marketing There NOW

 Alexis Ohanian, the co-founder of Reddit, recently released the following statistics: 270 million unique visitors/month, 18 billion pageviews/month, 16 minutes spent per site visit, 53% men, 47% women, and 87% under the age of 35.
+400,000 hours of video is watch on their platform daily.
 And it’s about to become a full-fledged social network.

 Another interesting stat: A September 2018 comScore report showed that 65 percent of Reddit users are not on Pinterest; 43 percent are not on Snapchat; 33 percent are not on Instagram; 28 percent are not on Twitter and 17 percent are not on Facebook.

 UNIQLO – A large retail brand, received 5% of ALL THEIR TRAFFIC over the last 12 months from a SINGLE THREAD on the r/frugalmalefashion subreddit.
 Insane numbers.
 Reddit has real power, and it should not be neglected.

 From its inception until now, Reddit has always been a place to share links, letting you browse them, up- or down-vote them, and discuss them.
 But Reddit recently made a HUGE announcement.
 They’re creating user profiles, reminiscent of Facebook and Twitter, that will allow users to share posts/links directly to their own profiles.
 Reddit also announced that you will now be able to follow the profiles of different users.
 These moves mark a pivot for Reddit from the “front page of the Internet” to a true social network (and one that is larger than Pinterest and almost as big as Twitter).
 They’ll be introducing chat rooms as well.